ageller/Firefly/docs/source/index.rst

 Firefly is an interactive application for visualizing particle-based data from within the web browser.
-Through Firefly users can interact with existing Firefly visualizations as well as create their own.

-Firefly can be run from entirely within a Jupyter notebook using the Python frontend.
+Firefly can also be run from entirely within a Jupyter notebook using the Python frontend.

+:ref:`Quickly create your own visualization! <viz-creation>`

+Or :ref:`learn how to fly through a visualization! <viz-navigation>`

 Contents
 --------